 Besides a cylinder misfire condition (or a rough idle condition), your Isuzu is gonna' suffer from bad gas mileage.
 You're also gonna' notice a heavier exhaust smell coming out of its tailpipe.
 Also, since the engine is not running optimally, it's not gonna' be as peppy as it was once.

 If the compression problem is affecting all 4 cylinders (as in 0 PSI compression in all four cylinders), then the engine is not gonna' start.

 Important Tips And Suggestions

-Disable the ignition system by disconnecting the ignition coils from their electrical connectors.
-This will prevent the coils from sparking during the test.
+Disable the ignition system by disconnecting the ignition coil from its electrical connector.
+This will prevent the ignition coil from sparking during the test.

 Thread the engine compression gauge into the spark plug hole for the number 1 engine cylinder.
 Hand tighten the compression gauge only!
 Do not use any type of tool to get it tight.

 Have your helper crank the engine till the needle on the compression gauge stops climbing.

 Record on paper the value at which the needle stopped and the number of the engine cylinder on a piece of paper.
 Release the pressure on the gauge and repeat this step one more time.